drae/k8s-home-ops/README.md

 kubectl apply -k cluster/base/flux-system
 ```

 This will need to be run twice due to race conditions.
+Sit back and watch the cluster install itself, magic 🪄.

 ## 🤝 Thanks